dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-23-Magic-of-Style-Transfer.md

 ### Dropout

-The key idea is to randomly drop units (along with their connections) from the neural network during training.
+<span class='red'>The key idea is to randomly drop units (along with their connections) from the neural network during training.
 By dropping a unit out means temporarily removing it from the network, along with all its incoming and outgoing connection as shown below.
-The choice of which units to drop is random.
+The choice of which units to drop is random.</span>

 <p align="center">
 <img src='/images/style_transfer/dropout.png' width="60%"/>